Education in Iraq

 Education in Iraq is administered by the Ministry of Education.

 UNESCO reports that Iraq previously had one of the best educational performances in the Middle Eastern/West Asian region.
-Primary school, Gross Enrollment Rate used to be 100%, and literacy levels were high.
-However, education has suffered since the 1980s and especially 1990s following war, international sanctions, the American occupation, and general instability in the country.
+In primary school, gross enrollment rate used to be 100%, and literacy levels were high.
+The illiteracy rate was 20% in 1987.
+However, education has suffered since the 1980s and especially the 1990s following the Gulf war, International sanctions against Iraq, the American occupation, and general instability in the country.